HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

   sql_file="alt_text_length.sql"
 ) }}

+{# TODO Anything to say about this chart?
+It's just hanging out at the end, so would be good to write a sentence or two #}

 ### Audio

 `<track>` provides a way for a text equivalent to be provided for audio in `<audio>` and `<video>` elements.
 This allows people with permanent or temporary hearing loss to be able to understand audio content.